d-bharadwaj/d-bharadwaj.github.io/README.md

 # My Academic Website

-This is my academic website
+Welcome to my academic website.
+Here, you will find detailed information about my research projects and academic work.